-Tampa Bay is one of the most popular vacation areas, attracting people from around the state with warm, calm waters and attractions such as Busch Gardens.
+Tampa Bay is a popular vacation areas.
+It attracts people from around the state with warm, calm waters and attractions such as Busch Gardens.
 Pedestrians rule the sidewalks in Tampa- people on foot almost always have the right away when crossing the street in a designated intersection.
 Cars are legally expected to be on alert for pedestrians and yield accordingly.

 Distracted and negligent drivers take the lives of thousands of people in the United States every year.
 Texting, talking, and using social media apps behind the wheel have led to an increase in vehicle-pedestrian collisions around the country.
 Despite efforts in Florida and most other states to decrease the use of cellphones while driving, many motorists still don’t pay full attention to the road.
 Cellphone use while driving always poses a safety threat, but in busy metropolitan areas such as Tampa Bay, the risk of striking a pedestrian is higher than on other roads.